These versions of the histogram and density geoms have been designed

 Kernel.
 See list of available kernels in

 number of equally spaced points at which the density is to be

 estimated, should be a power of two, see

-This parameter only matters if you are displaying multiple
+This parameter only matters if you are displaying multiple densities in

 logical.
 Should this layer be included in the legends?

 NA, the default, includes if any aesthetics are mapped.

 It can also be a named logical vector to finely select the aesthetics to

 FALSE, overrides the default aesthetics,